Using our Services – Criminal Claims Bureau

 Please tell us if you move house or change contact details as soon as possible.
 Missing deadlines within the application process can be detrimental to your case.

-Before finalising this agreement, it is important that we advise you of your options.
-You can:
+Before finalising your agreement to instruct us, it is important that we advise you of your options.

-Not return the documents and pursue your case against the CICA unrepresented.
-Or: Send the Damages Based Agreement document back to us duly signed and dated, this formally instructs us to represent you fully, handle your application throughout the process and obtain your compensation from the CICA.
+Send the Contingency Fee Agreement or Damages Based Agreement document back to us duly signed and dated, this formally instructs us to represent you fully, handle your application throughout the process and obtain your compensation from the CICA.

 On average a claim against the CICA can take up to 18 months.
 Usually though for cases involving sexual abuse or rape related crimes the timescales can be much shorter.